Data Products¶

 Manage Data Product Documentation in Studio¶

-Data products and output ports are represented as two built-in item types.
-You can manage their templates and responsibilities as any other item type in the Catalog Design section.
+You can manage the data product template and responsibilities as any other item type in the Catalog Design section.
 It allows curators to provide metadata in addition to that harvested from the source with the API.

 Data Product and Output Port Attributes¶